scrum2b/redmine_daily_status/README.md

 ## Features

-* Update today's status
+* Update today's status.
-* View past days status
+* View past days status.
+* Daily status activity will be logged after daily status email sent.This activity will occured once.
+* Watchers support is added.
-* Email send to all project members
+* Email will send to all watchers or all project members in case of no watchers available to project daily status.

 ## How to Install: